Dublin Bay 21: List of boats

 The class is now being rebuilt following a long period out of service when the fleet lay in various states of disrepair in Jack Tyrrell's boatyard in Arklow, County Wicklow.
 The fleet were taken out of the water in 1986 after Hurricane Charley ruined active Dublin Bay 21 fleet racing in August of that year.
 Two 21s sank in the storm, suffering the same fate as their sister ship Estelle four years earlier.

-Naneen, Garavogue, Estelle and Geraldine were the first to be back on the water.
-Oola was re-launched on May 16, 2025.
-The frames are constructed for Maureen and Inisfallen who will hopefully be back on the water by 2025.
+The Naneen, Garavogue, Estelle and Geraldine were the first boats to be back on the water.
+The Oola was re-launched on May 16, 2025.
+The frames are constructed for the Maureen and Inisfallen, who will hopefully be back on the water by 2025.

-The sail plan of the rebuilt boats is a modification of the original cutter with topsails but it is a sail plan designed by Milne in 1918.
-It consists of a single jib, higher gaff with no topsail.
-While a spinnaker is facilitated it has not been installed which makes for easier handling as the art of sailing classic boats is brought back into being.
+The sail plan of the rebuilt boats is a modification of the original cutter, designed by Milne in 1918, with topsails.
+It consists of a single jib and a higher gaff, with no topsail.
+While a spinnaker is facilitated, it has not been installed.
+This makes for easier handling, as the art of sailing classic boats is brought back into being.

 It is said that these boats present one of the loveliest sights to be seen on any sailing waters in the world.

-Dimensions

 Geraldine, with the Poolbeg stacks behind her.